The Components of a Web Development Team

 Role Flexibility

-The above descriptions define primary responsibilities, but individuals may juggle multiple duties depending on team size and structure.
+The above descriptions outline primary responsibilities, but individuals may juggle multiple duties depending on the team's size and structure.
 The core divisions of labour, however, remain:

 By synchronising complementary specialities, web teams can execute complex digital projects spanning strategy, design and engineering.
 The following sections explore effective group dynamics for aligning all these components.